-TEMP's cultural identity includes adherence to historically informed performance practice from 10th century chant to early 18th century romanticism, using reproductions of historical instruments.
+TEMP's cultural identity includes adherence to historically informed performance practice from 10th century chant to early 18th century romanticism, using authentic reproductions of historical instruments.

-In addition, TEMP retains a primary goal to educate a younger and more diverse audience on the genre of early music from both a historical and aesthetic perspective.
+In addition, TEMP retains a primary goal to educate a younger and more diverse audience on the genre of Early Music from both a historical and aesthetic perspective.

-Texas Early Music Project is the only performing arts organization in Texas that presents the entire 700 year scope of the Early Music genre, including several ethnic and folk traditions (e.g., Hispanic, Sephardic, and Celtic).
+Hailed as a "musical alchemist," our Artistic Director Danny Johnson revitalizes ancient and often obscure works in engaging arrangements for voices and period instruments.Texas Early Music Project is the only performing arts organization in Texas that presents the entire 700 year scope of the Early Music genre, including several ethnic and folk traditions (e.g., Hispanic, Sephardic, and Celtic).

-Last year, with the support of an Austin Community Fund (ACF) grant, we expanded our educational outreach directly into local schools with a series of in-school "mini-concerts", a project we labeled "BEMAS" (Bringing Early Music to Austin Schools).The aim of the BEMAS project is to expose youth to musical genres that are the foundation of western classical music and promote understanding and enjoyment of early and classical music.
+In 2014, with the support of an Austin Community Fund (ACF) grant, we expanded our educational outreach directly into local schools with a series of in-school "mini-concerts", a project we labeled "BEMAS" (Bringing Early Music to Austin Schools).The aim of the BEMAS project is to expose youth to musical genres that are the foundation of western classical music and promote understanding and enjoyment of early and classical music.

 In 2014-2015, TEMP delivered five in-school BEMAS concerts to area schools (Texas School for the Blind and Visually Impaired and AISD's Bowie High School).
 The average attendance was approximately 70 students per performance, with 30% interested in attending future early music concerts outside of school hours.

-Can cover program and ticket processing costs
+Can cover program and ticket processing costs of concerts

-Can help with travel expenses for visiting artists
+Can help with travel expenses for visiting artists throughout the season

 Can provide a concert stipend for one of TEMP's premier musicians